 Going back to the sale of 923 Green Street by Andrew and Mary Giles in 1919, the property became the home of Thomas Belt and Edna Fulton.
 Thomas was born in Pittsylvania County in 1882 to Major Thomas Fulton and Nancy Henderson Hylton Fulton.
 Thomas was in the retail hardware business.
 He married Edna Harvey in December of 1908.
 The couple had three children.
 Thomas died in 1945 when liver cancer spread to his pancreas.
 Edna maintained the home until 1962 when it was sold to Bill and June Hudgins.
 Just a few years later, in 1966, Edna died suddenly from an aneurism.
 Having inherited the home from their parents, the Fultons’ three children sold the property to Bill and June Hudgins.

 Not a lot is known about the Hudgins.
 Bill was born in 1925.
 He married June Marie Williams in April of 1949 in Chatham, Virginia.
 In 1966, they sold the home, but continued to live in it at least up until 1970 when they appear in the directory.
 In 1973, the couple separated and in 1984, they were divorced.
 The house stood empty for a time before it was purchased by the Danville Historical Society as part of their historic preservation rotating fund in 1983.
 It was purchased by an interested party in 1985 and was the property of Darlene Parsons for the next twenty years before falling into foreclosure.
-The property changed hands twice more and then fell into foreclosure again in 2011 before Steve and Susan Wilson purchased and restored the property.
-Today, like its sister at 925, it is a rental property of high integrity and visual appeal.
-It is presently the home of David Hanbury.
-David and next door neighbor Adrienne Brune are close friends and both came to Danville to take teaching positions at Averett University.
+The property changed hands twice more and then fell into foreclosure again in 2011 before Steve and Susan Wilson purchased and thoughtfully restored the property.
+For the last several years the home has been used as rental property but it is expected to soon go on the market.

 Sources: